-For purposes of the EP and designation of potential remediation areas, "contaminated soil" is generally defined as soil containing chemicals of potential concern (COPCs) at concentrations exceeding NDEP worker Basic Comparison Levels (BCLs), or modified risk-based goals for dioxins/furans agreed upon by NDEP1.
-For metals in which the background concentrations that exceed BCLs, "contaminated soil" is defined as concentrations that exceed the maximum concentration of the background data set (i.e., 7.2 mg/kg for arsenic).
-There are no NDEP BCLs for asbestos.
-Therefore, asbestos-related "contaminated soil" is defined as one or more long fibers (amphibole) and/or more than five long fibers (chrysotile) per sample.
-The final soil cleanup goals will achieve a cumulative theoretical upper-bound incremental carcinogen risk level point of departure of 1 x 10^{-6} and a target organ specific non-cancer hazard index of 1 for each decision unit at the Site.
-If needed, NDEP may re-evaluate these goals in accordance with United States Environmental Protection Agency (USEPA) guidance.
+The objective of this EP is to present a cleanup strategy that complies with the NDEP Order issued to Tronox on December 14, 2009 (NDEP, 2009) to remove impacted soil from RZ-D by the end of 2010.
+For purposes of the EP and designation of potential remediation areas, "contaminated soil" is generally defined as concentrations exceeding NDEP worker Basic Comparison Levels (BCLs), or the modified Site-specific risk-based concentration (RBRC) for dioxin/furans (in terms of a 2,3,7,8-TCDD) of 2,700 ng/kg (ppt).
+For arsenic, the target remediation goal of 7.2 mg/kg will be used for surface soil as it represents a regionally accepted background concentration.
+There are no NDEP BCLs for asbestos; therefore, "contaminated" soil is defined as one or more long fibers (amphibole) and/or greater than five long fibers (chrysotile).
+Remediation is focused on removing impacted soils exceeding the above criteria (Comparison Criteria) within the 0-10 feet below the ground surface (bgs) soil column for protection of human health.
+The final soil cleanup goals will achieve a cumulative theoretical upper-bound incremental carcinogen risk level point of departure of 1 x 10-6 and a target organ specific non-cancer hazard index of 1 for each decision unit at the Site.
+If needed, NDEP may reevaluate these goals in accordance with U.S. Environmental Protection Agency (USEPA) guidance.